rdbhost/Rdb.Js/README.EXDM.md

 * *$.eachRecord:* sends query to server, gets results, calls _errback_ if status is 'error', otherwise, calls _eachrec_ callback with each record.
 By default, the _jsond-easy_ format is used, and each record is an object with named attribute for each record field.

-* *$.loginAjax:* sends email and password to server, gets list of roles and authcodes
+* *$.loginAjax:* sends your email and password to server, gets list of roles and authcodes.

 * *$.loginOpenId enables logging users in via OpenID logins.
-This handles your users logging in to your app, not you logging in to your account.
+This handles your users logging in to your app, not you logging in to your Rdbhost account.

 [see demo here](http://www.paginaswww.com/rdb/examples/openid-login.html)